 For something special on date night, there are two upmarket eateries on the Esplanade near the jetty, offering stunning views of Geographe Bay.
 Or, for a cheaper alternative (and a romantic classic), grab some fish ’n’ chips and find a spot along the Busselton Jetty.
 The view is breathtaking.

 Busselton is an easy 2.5 hour drive south of Perth.
-South West Coachlines and TransWA offer bus transfers from Perth to the southwest, or you can fly down or charger a helicopter or private plane.
+South West Coachlines and TransWA offer bus transfers from Perth to the southwest, or you can fly down or charter a helicopter or private plane.

 Places to stay